scijava/scijava-jupyter-kernel/README.md

 ## Python

-We strongly suggest the use of the [Anaconda Python distribution](https://www.continuum.io/downloads) + the use of the [`conda-forge' channel](https://conda-forge.github.io/).
+We strongly suggest the use of the [Anaconda Python distribution](https://www.continuum.io/downloads) + the use of the [conda-forge channel](https://conda-forge.github.io/).
 That way, your Python and all your libs will be kept synced and updated.

 ## License